 all around, huge stairs and marble arches.
 Founded in 1895 the library actually contains round about 15 Million items like books and DVD.

 But where are all those books?
 I can’t see many of them.

 It’s 6 am at Düsseldorf Airport.
 Thick fog is hanging in the air and the plane had to wait for the sky to clear up.
 I’m feeling very mixed up because of family and friends I’m going to leave behind for 4 months.

 March 15, 2017

 INTO THE WILD!
-I’ve quit my job and packed my cases to live my childhood dream: I’m going to travel the USA for 4 months starting in April.
-Alone, adventurous and without any obligation.
+I quit my job and packed my cases to live my childhood dream: I’m going to travel the USA for 4 months starting in April.
+Alone, adventurous and without any obligations.
 16.000 miles are laying ahead by plane, bus and car.
-Frost and heat up to 122 degrees Fahrenheit.
-Big cities, high mountains, National Parks, oceans and deserts.
+Frost and heat up to 122 F. Big cities, high mountains, National Parks, oceans and deserts.